Christianson Fellows Help Empower Communities in Eswatini, Malawi, and Mexico

-Alicia is one of three ambitious young women who’ve been awarded InterExchange Christianson Grants to embark on health and community development projects in Eswatini, Malawi, and Mexico.
-The InterExchange Foundation awarded $26,000 in grants to this third cohort of 2019 grantees!
+Alicia is one of three ambitious young women who’ve been awarded InterExchange Christianson Fellowships to embark on health and community development projects in Eswatini, Malawi, and Mexico.
+The InterExchange Foundation awarded $26,000 in fellowships to this third cohort of 2019 fellows!
 Read on to learn more about their inspiring projects.

 Alleviating poverty and empowering communities

 After serving in the Peace Corps for two years in Cambodia working on community development projects, Cheyenne Polk wanted to continue helping others abroad.
 This led her to volunteer with the Development Initiative Network in Malawi, a non-profit whose mission is to alleviate poverty and create lasting change in vulnerable communities.

 Cheyenne is implementing “Sewing Seeds for Healthy Living”—a tailor training and community garden project for individuals affected by HIV/AIDS in Chikwawa, Malawi.

 "Chikwawa struggles with high HIV rates and unemployment, gender inequality, and soil nutrient depletion.
 I thought it would be best to target all four of these issues, showing that simple solutions like female job empowerment and home gardening can be interwoven to improve all three," Cheyenne told us.

 The sewing initiative seeks to empower more women to join the workforce and establish financial independence by providing training for a future career in tailoring.

 Since locals in Chikwawa find it difficult to access fruits and vegetables, Cheyenne is also helping them start their own produce gardens.
 She’ll provide garden, nutrition, and organic composting training to the community.